 Street Art Stickers

-Limited edition street art sticker by the Brighton artist Barrie J Davies.
-5cm x 5cm,
+street art sticker by Barrie J Davies.

 Street Art Stickers or what’s commonly known to the wider art community as sticker art has been one of the mainstay variations of pop art and street culture which continues to enjoy a relatively huge following among avid lovers and artists alike even in the current times.